 Don’t touch my curiosity

-Curiosity, as default from a narrative and cognitive perspective, may seem like a flimsy framework when trying to communicate beliefs and meanings to organize and streamline thoughts and feelings to be directed towards a reciprocally shared goal.
-By recapturing how our core cognitive activities work, it may be easier to visualize how the mind-set of being curious could work as a motivating engine of learning.
+Curiosity, as a default from a narrative and cognitive perspective, may seem like a flimsy framework when trying to communicate beliefs and meanings to organize and streamline thoughts and feelings to be directed towards a reciprocally shared goal.
+By recapturing how our core cognitive activities work, it may be easier to visualize how the mindset of being curious could work as a motivating engine of learning.

-Let’s look at our thinking as a technique similar to a 100-meter sprinter and compare the lifting, forwarding and shifting legs with the mind’s generating, testing, re-adjusting, and shifting attention from one target to another while holding on to a unique goal.
+Let’s look at our thinking as a technique similar to a 100-meter sprinter and compare the lifting, forwarding, and shifting legs with the mind’s generating, testing, re-adjusting, and shifting attention from one target to another while holding on to a unique goal.
 Here, I would like to introduce the motto: “Don’t touch my curiosity”.
 In the same way, as the sprinter is guarded against obstacles, we should guard our core cognitive activities’ right to perform at maximum capacity.
 The motto will work as a protection against forces that could have a blocking effect on our ability to learn/explore new experiences as well as a negative effect on our well-being.
 When finding yourself seeking comfort in Nietzsche’s words about what doesn’t kill you, makes you stronger, ask instead what made your curiosity wane.
 You are most likely to have the answer.

 You can also use this bracelet as a reminder to always stay curious.
 The bracelet also functions as your personal bloodhound in the tracking of other curious minds.
 When people ask what it says, and you start turning your wrist to expose the letters, you have set the magic in motion.
 It is not a guarantee but a sign of a possible shared desire to see the motivating engine of learning be put into play.